influxdata/telegraf/docs/specs/tsd-005-output-buffer-strategy.md

-Telegraf will not make any attempt to limit the size on disk taken by these files beyond cleaning up WAL files for metrics that have successfully been flushed to their output source.
+Telegraf will not make any attempt to limit the size on disk taken by these files beyond cleaning up WAL files for metrics that have successfully been flushed to their output destination.
 It is the user's responsibility to ensure these files do not entirely fill the disk, both during Telegraf uptime and with lingering files from previous instances of the program.